-I found this song accidentally in 2014, and it was the gateway for me into finding all of the gems in the Philles catalog - and there are many.
+I found this song accidentally in 2014, and it was the gateway for me into finding all the gems in the Philles catalog, and there are many.
 IMO, few people who came after him have been able to capture music in such an artful way.

 This year for my annual recital piece, I picked Hold Me Tight.
 After almost three years of practicing daily, I am now getting to a level of playing that I can maybe pay a little homage to this song, which was a major catalyst in wanting to learn music and pick up piano.